Shailja88/Shailja88/README.md

 - 👋 Hi, I’m @Shailja88
-- 👀 I’m interested in tech
+- 👀 I’m interested in SDE and WEB DEVELOPER role
-- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on a project that needs fontend development using html and css
 - 📫 You can reach me through my email address genieshailja@gmail.com